aarl-ieee-nitk/aarl-ieee-nitk.github.io/_posts/2020-03-12-Trust-Region-Policy-Optimization.md

 ## But why do we need a TRPO approach for PG methods?

 TRPO is a variant of PG methods for policy optimization.
-You might be wondering about the need for it.
+One might want to contrast this algorithm with the traditional REINFORCE or online Actor-Critic (AC) approach.
 So the question that arises is, what are the problems associated with Vanilla PG (VPG) or Actor-Critic (AC) methods and how does TRPO overcome these?
-To seek the answer, we have to dive deeper into the nitty-gritty details of PG methods.
+To seek the answer, we have to dive deeper into the nitty-gritty details of Policy gradients.
 Let's go!

 #### Important
 ```
-Note: From now, when I refer to PG methods, I mean the Vanilla PG and AC approach.
+Note: From now, when I refer to PG methods, I mean the Vanilla PG (REINFORCE) and AC approach.
 ```

 * If we see the update rule for the PG methods, it is based on **Gradient Ascent**, which is nothing but a first-order optimization.
-So they use first-order derivatives (**tangent** at that point) and approximate the surface to be flat.
+So we use first-order derivatives (**tangent** at that point) and approximate the surface to be flat.
 If the surface has a high curvature, then we can make horrible moves, and this is the case with PG methods.

-* Unlike Supervised Learning, the input data that we used to make the updates is non-stationary in RL.
+* Unlike Supervised Learning, the input data that we use to make the updates is non-stationary in RL.
 This is because we sample the states and the actions (data) by experiencing the *latest* version of our policy. **When we update, the observation and reward distributions change**.
 This is one of the major reasons for the lack of stability in optimization methods in RL.
-From this, we also conclude that it is not preferable to have a fixed step-size (learning rate) in RL.
+From this, we also conclude that it is not preferable to have a fixed step-size (learning rate) for optimization in RL.
 The PG methods use a fixed learning rate, which is not sensitive to the shape and curvature of the reward function.

 We can view the problem associated with an example.
-Suppose at some point; the reward function is more or less *flat*.
+Suppose at some point, the reward function is more or less *flat*.
 So it makes sense to use a learning rate larger than the average for a good learning speed.
 However, one *bad* move (during the update) may result in taking a large step to the *steep* regions where a large learning rate may result in **disastrous** policy updates.
 So the learning rate needs to be sensitive to the surface that we are optimizing (reward function).
 Now, let me explain what **“disastrous”** meant.
 So a step too far in the steep regions on the surface might result in *bad* policy for which the reward we get is lower than the average.
 The next batch of states and actions in the following update iteration will be sampled from this *bad* policy.
 In turn, this sequential process will continue, and it would be very difficult to recover, and will eventually lead to a collapse in the performance.

+Note that I am being highly non-technical for this example in highlighting the consequences of having fixed learning-rates and non-optimal policies.
+Nevertheless, this instance was just to give an intuition of what is happening to the policy parameters in the high-dimensional space during optimization process.

 * **One clear conclusion that can be made from the above point is that we need to limit the policy changes, and if possible, also make sure that the policy changes for good (Fun Fact: TRPO does exactly this for us!!)**.
-So how about adding some threshold to the policy parameter changes $\theta$.
+So how about adding some threshold to the change in policy parameter $\theta$.
 PG methods can achieve this by keeping the new and old policy parameters close to each other in the parameter space. **However, seemingly small changes in the parameter space could result in large changes in the policy space**.
 So we cannot make sure that a small update in the parameters would result in something similar in the policy.
 Our main objective, however, is to limit the policy changes.
-So we need to find some way to translate the change in the Policy Space $\pi(\theta)$ to the model Parameter Space $\theta$.
+So we need to find some way to *translate* the change in the Policy Space $\pi(\theta)$ to the model Parameter Space $\theta$.

 * One more downfall associated with PG methods is **Sample Efficiency**. **For PG methods, we sample a whole trajectory for a single policy parameter update**.
 We can have thousands of time-steps in a trajectory, or even more, depending on the environment, and for obtaining an optimal policy, we need to make numerous updates depending upon the training procedure and initial parameter values.
 This, as we can see, is quite a sample inefficient.
 But why don’t we make an update per time-step?
-The answer to this question is in the very requirement for function approximators for handling real-world RL problems.
+The answer to this question is in the very requirement for function approximators for handling high-dimensional RL problems.
 Tabular RL methods, as we all know, are not suited for problems with large state and action spaces.
 But have you ever wondered how only a *finite* number of parameters could approximate an *infinite* number of state-action values with decent accuracy?
 This is because the states in such continuous environments are closely related to each other.
 For some visualization, imagine the environment to be a large maze.
-The value for the state I’m currently in is not very different from the value of a state some centimeters away from where I’m currently standing.
+Usually, the value of the state the agent is currently in is not very different from the value of a state a few centimeters away from it.
 Hence the states are closely related.

 Now having justified this, let us come back to our main question about updating per time-step.
 If we make updates in each time-step, it will result in similar updates multiple times at similar spots on the surface (since the reward for similar spots is not very different).
 This makes the training unstable and sensitive as changes reinforce and magnify.
 Hence, we need to make one update per trajectory to ensure the stability and convergence of the policy.
 You can also view this idea by contrasting **Stochastic Gradient Descent** (SGD) and **Mini-Batch Gradient Descent** (MBGD).
 These two, as we know, are first-order optimization methods, and are standard for optimizing any **Supervised Learning** problem.
-The difference is that the former makes one update per training example, and the latter calculates the loss for some **N** number of updates and then sums it and uses it for making an update.
+The difference is that the former makes one update per training example, and the latter calculates the loss for some arbitrary **N** number of updates and then sums it and uses it for making an update.
 In general, even in supervised learning, MBGD tends to be more stable than SGD.
 It requires a bit more computation but gives better results.

 So the four points highlighted above tell us the demerits associated with normal PG methods (VPG and AC without experience replay) and the need for a better optimization technique.
 Basically, we want to ensure two things: